jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 bottom of the share window that allows you to share your computer's audio over the screenshare.
 I used this for playing the videos.

+I would also have up an actual VSCode and Notability window on my desktop to do any live-coding tweaks or experiments that came up naturally from chat and student questions.

 ### Google Drive

 All of the videos were uploaded to Google Drive directly in the `.mkv` format